 Lindsey Guice Smith

 Lindsey has been the Commission’s Executive Director since October 2015.
 Lindsey began working as a staff attorney at the Commission in 2010 under a federal DNA grant, becoming well versed in current DNA technologies and testing methods.
 She was promoted to Associate Counsel in 2012.
-In addition to serving as legal counsel for the Commission, Lindsey also investigated innocence claims, served as the Commission’s certified Evidence Custodian and managed the Commission’s federal DNA grant.
+In addition to managing the day-to-day operations of the Commission, Lindsey also investigates innocence claims, serves as the Commission’s certified Evidence Custodian and manages the Commission’s federal DNA grant.